cta-observatory/ctapipe/docs/pipeline/index.rst

 - module: python module containing class (defined above)

+- next_steps: list of next steps (you should use comma to separate items)

 Optional entry per step
 ^^^^^^^^^^^^^^^^^^^^^^^
-- nb_thread (only available for stage, not for producer or consumer).
+- nb_thread:  only available for stage, not for producer or consumer.
 Define how many thread will execute this stage
+- queue_limit:  Define maximum number of message a router can queue for this step.
+Used it to limit memery consumption.

 User option for step
 ^^^^^^^^^^^^^^^^^^^^